 It’s common knowledge that, beyond the movies, everyday humans don’t function at full mental capacity when they’re in crisis mode and if you’re facing any scenario where you’re having to call on your travel insurance company, you’ll be glad to have a friendly person on hand to help.
 When I injured my knee, the insurance company arranged for a taxi to meet me and help me at the airport when I landed – something I hadn’t thought about – and when my mum got sick recently, the insurance company promoted me on a few expenses I’d forgotten I’d incurred, helping me actually increase my claim (I know, right?).
 A calm, objective person in a crisis cannot be overestimated.

-Of course, the hope is that we don’t suffer any kind of travel insurance triggering event while we’re off enjoying ourselves (or planning a trip) but when things go wrong, I can promise you, you’ll be glad you didn’t scrimp on cost because you realised the importance of travel insurance.
+Of course, the hope is that we don’t suffer any kind of travel insurance triggering event while we’re off enjoying ourselves (or planning a trip) but when things go wrong, I can promise you, you’ll be glad you didn’t scrimp on cost.

 If you’re looking to take out a travel insurance policy, you might be interested in my related post: